How would you like to log into Facebook daily to see a vibrant, thriving business page?

 Wondering what type of videos you should create?

-- If you’re a blogger, think about the content you’ve already written.
+- If you’re a blogger, consider the content you’ve already written.
 How can you repurpose that into new media?

 - Talk about an upcoming event and what your fans would gain by attending or following along on your adventure.